|Nutrition Facts (per serving)|

 In a separate bowl, whisk egg whites until foamy and light—but not firm peaks (you are not making meringues).

-Add the egg whites to the dry ingredients, add the butter and gently stir everything together until you have created a thickish cake batter.
+Add egg whites to dry ingredients, add butter, and gently stir everything together until you have thick batter.

-Leave the cakes in the tins for 5 minutes, then remove and leave to cool on a wire cooling rack.
+Leave cakes in tins for 5 minutes, then remove and leave to cool on a wire cooling rack.

 Once cooled, dust with icing sugar, if using.